The btree_gin extension

 USING GIN (order_date, product_tags);

-This composite index can then be leveraged by Postgres to optimize queries filtering on both order_date and product_tags simultaneously, such as:
+Postgres can then use this composite index to optimize queries filtering on both `order_date` and `product_tags` simultaneously, such as:

 SELECT * FROM orders